aiven/devportal/docs/tutorials/anomaly-detection.rst

    If you're curious, you can preview the output of the transformation by clicking on the triangle next to the **Run** section, the *Create statement* window should be similar to the following image.

    .. image:: /images/tutorials/anomaly-detection/filtering-preview.png
-      :alt: The Apache Flink data transformation with sql preview of the data
+      :alt: The Apache Flink data transformation with SQL preview of the data

 9. Click **Save and deploy later**
 10. Click **Create deployment**.